vylsaz/apl-stbimg/README.md

     ```
     Put the shared library somewhere ⎕NA knows.

-    Or use an APL script to compile and install the shared library under $DYALOG/lib:
+    Or (experimental) use an APL script to compile and install the shared library under $DYALOG/lib:
     ```
     sudo dyalogscript install.apls
     ```